joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/02/us/vermont-assisted-suicide-nonresidents.html?searchResultPosition=9

 **Man Accused of Killing 5 in Texas Is Arrested**\
-`The man, Francisco Oropesa, was located just a few miles from the site of the shooting.`\
+`The man, Francisco Oropesa, was caught just a few miles from the site of the shooting hiding in a hamper under a pile of laundry, the county sheriff said.`\
 https://nytimes.com/2023/05/02/us/texas-shooting-suspect-arrested.html?searchResultPosition=10